Debt Relief ORder (DRO)

 What is a Debt relief ORder?

 If a Debt Relief Order is considered suitable, you will be referred to an approved intermediary*.
-They will check that your situation fulfils the Debt Relief Order criteria and will help you complete the online form.
+They will check that your situation fulfils the DRO criteria and will help you complete the online application form.
 They will submit it on your behalf to a government official called the official receiver.
 The official receiver then makes the order, if appropriate.

 *An approved intermediary is someone who has been approved by a competent authority chosen by the government.